2loafabread/Invoke-SeedofPantsForensics/README.md

 #Invoke-SeedofPantsForensics -ComputerName 10.0.5.15 -HostName "SupremeHampsterWin10ABCDEFG" -Cred $cred

-####advisory: once initial tool installations are completed, you may not want to rerun the choco / vol / python installations
+####advisory: once initial tool installations are completed, you may not want to rerun the choco / vol / python installations; just use the second function (e.g. Invoke-WinpmemDump -ComputerName 10.0.5.15 -HostName "SupremeHampsterWin10ABCDEFG" -Cred $cred) for ez pz raw memory captures on remote hosts, with a little directory organization + volatility plugin usage

 <#
 #troubleshooting winrm